dtoczala/watson-landing-page/README.md

 Data is the lifeblood of any cognitive solution.
 You need to be aware of the

 ### References for Further Reading
-- {Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.
+- [Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.

 ## DevOps with Cognitive on Bluemix
 xxx